aniruhil/arblog/content/home/teaching.md

 # Order that this section will appear in.
 weight = 20

+# Content.
+# Display content from the following folder.
+# For example, `folder = "project"` displays content from `content/project/`.
+folder = "teaching"

 +++

 I teach the following courses at Ohio University: